tolahq/T4/README.md

 - Please do not modify the linting rules in your main PR.
 If you have suggestions or opinions on how to improve DX please do so in a comment or along side your submission.
-We review the changes against the main repository or base commit in this repo.
+This will make it easier for us to review your challenge as we will compare your changes against the main repository or base commit in this repo.

 ## FAQ